huaweicloud/terraform-provider-huaweicloud/website/docs/r/vpnaas_endpoint_group_v2.html.markdown

 * `type` -  (Optional) The type of the endpoints in the group.
 A valid value is subnet, cidr, network, router, or vlan.
     Changing this creates a new group.

-* `endpoints` - List of endpoints of the same type, for the endpoint group.
+* `endpoints` - (Optional) List of endpoints of the same type, for the endpoint group.
 The values will depend on the type.
     Changing this creates a new group.

 * `value_specs` - (Optional) Map of additional options.